 The Primary and Secondary Power Supply bits are only used if your Sonoma has the Dual-Redundant Power Supply option.

-The example reply below indicates that there has been a period without tracking a GPS signal that exceeded the time-out period, that there was a FLASH Write Fault and that there is an Antenna Fault.
+The example reply below indicates that there has been a period without tracking a GPS signal that exceeded the time-out period, that there was a FLASH Write Fault and an Antenna Fault (short).

 '''

 Command: gpsstat

 Sonoma reply: